-Since 2014, Gitler &____ has been collaborating with the National Audubon Society on the Audubon Mural Project, a celebrated public art initiative that draws attention to the preservation of threatened birds and the habitats on which they depend.
+Since 2014, Gitler &____ has been collaborating with the National Audubon Society on the Audubon Mural Project (AMP), a celebrated public art initiative that draws attention to the preservation of threatened birds and the habitats on which they depend.

-Over the past decade more than 120 murals have been produced, featuring over 195 bird species.
-The Audubon Mural Project now has companion projects across the United States and almost a dozen countries.
+Over the past decade 140+ murals have been produced, featuring 210+ bird species across the United States and almost a dozen countries.

 To see the full array of murals, please visit the official project page on Audubon’s website.